Cape Cod Water Quality at a Glance

 Conserve Water

-Protect the aquifer by installing water-efficient fixtures, limiting outdoor irrigation, and timing high-volume water use for off-peak hours.
-Rebates for WaterSense appliances available through most water districts.
+Protect the sole-source aquifer by installing WaterSense-certified fixtures, limiting outdoor irrigation during peak summer months, and timing high-volume water use for off-peak hours.
+Most water districts offer rebates for WaterSense-certified appliances — a small investment that meaningfully reduces pressure on the aquifer.

 Maintain Septic Systems

-Properly maintain your septic system with pumping every 3-5 years and avoiding harsh chemicals that can contaminate groundwater.
-Consider nitrogen-reducing technologies to protect the aquifer and coastal waters.
+Properly maintain your septic system with pumping every 3–5 years and avoiding harsh chemicals that can contaminate groundwater.
+Consider nitrogen-reducing innovative/alternative (I/A) septic technologies, which are increasingly required in sensitive watershed zones across Barnstable County to protect the aquifer and coastal estuaries.

 Report Water Concerns

 Contact your local water department immediately for water quality issues or service disruptions.
-For regional concerns, the Cape Cod Commission Water Resources program provides coordinated response at (508) 362-3828.
+For regional concerns, the Cape Cod Commission Water Resources programme can be reached at (508) 362-3828.
+You can also check our live U.S. boil water advisory tracker for active alerts in your area.

 Quality News About Your Water